 This is simply an eerie coincidence – but it’s a coincidence I can’t help reflecting on and feeling.
-Here’s the coincidence: Joseph Conrad travelled up the Congo river by steamship in the early 1890s to pick up a sick employee who died during the return trip.
+Here’s the coincidence: Joseph Conrad travelled up the Congo river by steamship in the early 1890s to pick up a sick employee (with the company Conrad worked for) who died during the return trip.
 He based Heart of Darkness on these experiences.

-During that very same period, it’s quite possible that the ancestor of the human HIV virus was spread – along the Congo river, by steamship.
+During that very same period, it’s quite possible that the ancestor of the human HIV virus crossed over from animals and was spread – along the Congo river, by steamship.

 OK – taking a step back.
 Here’s what lies behind this.
 My information comes from “The Viral Storm” by Stanford Univ. biologist Nathan Wolfe, who’s an expert on the spread of epidemics.